E&E Exchange Blog

 E&E Exchange

 Welcome to the Energy & Environment (E&E) Exchange, a blog dedicated to science and engineering topics that are (generally) related to energy and the environment.
 This blog is meant to encourage discussion about the challenges and possibilities surrounding sustainability through science and technology.
-The blog's owner, David Lates (aka cheme_wordsmithy), is a technical writer and engineering editor at GlobalSpec, the company that powers CR4.
+The blog's owner, cheme_wordsmithy, is a former technical writer and engineering editor at IEEE GlobalSpec, the company that powers CR4.

 Previous in Blog: Fast Charging for EVs Next in Blog: The Power of the Sun...